Apollo Korzeniowski: Life

 On the night of 20–21 October 1861, Korzeniowski was arrested and held in custody in the Tenth Pavilion of the Warsaw Citadel.
 In May 1862 he was sentenced by a court martial to exile in Vologda; a year later, this was commuted to Chernihiv.

 In exile, Korzeniowski resumed his literary work.
 He produced a memoir on "Poland and Muscovy" ("Polska i Moskwa," published in a periodical in 1864); a fragment of a play, No Rescue (Bez ratunku); and a "Study of Drama in the Works of Shakespeare" ("Studia nad dramatycznością w utworach Szekspira").
 He also translated Charles Dickens' Hard Times and Shakespeare's Comedy of Errors.

 At Chernihiv, in 1865, Korzeniowski's wife Ewa died of tuberculosis.
 In late 1867, Korzeniowski himself, on account of his poor health (tuberculosis and heart disease), was released from exile and allowed to leave Russia.
 In early 1868 he went with his son Konrad to Lviv, in Austrian-occupied Poland.
 A year later they moved to Kraków, likewise in Austrian Poland, where Apollo could work with the recently founded democratic daily, Kraj (Homeland).

 On 23 May 1869, Korzeniowski died in Kraków.
 He was interred in the Rakowicki Cemetery.
 Over his grave stands a monument designed by sculptor Walery Gadomski.

 Legacy

-Apollo Korzeniowski was long remembered merely as the father of English-language novelist Joseph Conrad.
-Only with the astonishing world premiere of Apollo's Comedy in Wrocław in 1952, nearly a century after its 1854 composition, was attention brought to Apollo Korzeniowski as an important literary personality and man of action in his own right.
+Apollo Korzeniowski was remembered merely as the father of English-language novelist Joseph Conrad.
+Only with the world premiere of Apollo's Comedy in Wrocław in 1952, nearly a century after its 1854 composition, was attention brought to Apollo Korzeniowski as an important literary personality and man of action in his own right.

 About two weeks before his death, Korzeniowski supervised the burning of all the manuscripts of his own work that he had in his possession.
 His son recalled: "I happened to go into his room a little earlier than usual that evening, and remaining unnoticed, stayed to watch the nursing-sister feeding the blaze in the fire-place."
-However, a few manuscripts and a series of letters written before and during his exile to his most intimate friends survived in the possession of others.
+However, a few manuscripts and a series of letters written before and during his exile to his most intimate friends survived in others' possession.